php2560/php2560.github.io/project.md

     - Your app must function properly and be useful.
     - Your app must run quickly and not be bulky.
     - Your app should be easy to use or contain detailed instructions.
+3. Go through all of the [past Shiny Apps created in PHP 2560](https://github.com/php2560/Final_Projects)
+    - Go into the code and download all of the necessary packages to make them run.
+    - Run them using the commands in the README.md file of the repository.
+    - Write a one paragraph critique of the app.
+        - Was it easy to use?
+        - Was it fast to use?
+        - How was the look and feel of it.

 ## Dates of Importance